|

 a little bit of experimenting to determine exactly how much attenuation

 to give the amplifier.
-Usually, about 2dB to 5dB of attenuation is enough. |
+Usually, about 5 to 10dB of attenuation

-| The following tables show
+following tables show

 the amount of additional attenuation provided by different R1

-/ R2 resistor combinations - for use with amplifiers which have
+/ R2 resistor combinations - for use with amplifiers which

 specific input impedances. |